vincentheimann/astro-swiss-theme-docs/docs/GETTING_STARTED.md

 # Getting Started

+> [!IMPORTANT]
+> **License**: This is the free version for personal use and evaluation.
+For client projects and commercial use, [upgrade to Premium](https://themeforest.net).

-Welcome!
-Let's get your site running and customized in about 10 minutes.
+Get your site running and customized quickly with this guide.

 ---

-## Install & Run (2 minutes)
+## Installation

 ```bash
 # Clone the repository